 Plant of the month: October

-Where found at Birmingham Botanical Gardens: Mediterranean House
+Where is it found at BBG: Mediterranean House

 This tender, vigorous, evergreen climber belongs to the Acanthus family; Acanthaceae.
 It is closely related to ‘black eyed susan’ or Thunbergia elata.
 The vine spirals upwards in a clockwise direction and it is commonly known as clock vine.
 It grows between 2.4 to 3.5m tall, or if left without support can become an extensive ground cover.

 Bees are attracted to its bright orange flowers.
 Hardy to -1 C, Thunbergia gregorii flowers more profusely and even year-round in warmer climates but is restricted to summer and autumn in cooler climates.
 It prefers a sunny spot with plenty of air movement.
 Propagation is by cuttings taken in the summer or by seeds sown in the spring.